-Under Resolution No 57 dated July 16, 2009 of the State Great Khural, the Oyu Tolgoi series of deposits were declared to be Strategic Deposits.
-The Ministry of Mining has advised Entrée that it considers the deposits on the Entrée/Oyu Tolgoi JV Property to be part of the series of Oyu Tolgoi deposits.
+Under Resolution 27 dated February 6, 2007 of the Parliament of Mongolia, the Oyu Tolgoi series of deposits were declared to be Strategic Deposits.
+Subsequent to the Oyu Tolgoi Investment Agreement coming into effect, the then Ministry of Mining advised Entrée that it considers the deposits on the Entrée/Oyu Tolgoi JV Property to be part of the Oyu Tolgoi series of deposits.